 Griezmann makes unwanted Champions League history with red card in Atletico-Liverpool clash

-Antonie Greizmann was sent off in Tuesday's Champions League clash with Liverpool as the French foward made unwanted history with his red card.
+Antonie Greizmann was sent off in Tuesday's Champions League clash with Liverpool as the French forward made unwanted history with his red card.

 Griezmann earned his marching orders for kicking Roberto Firmino in the face with a high boot as the Frenchman's red card came with Atletico Madrid and Liverpool level at two apiece.